56th (Cornwall) Heavy Anti-Aircraft Regiment, Royal Artillery: 56th (Cornwall) Anti-Aircraft Regiment

 In 1932, as part of the increase in air defence for the United Kingdom, 51st Medium Brigade was converted into 56th (Cornwall) Anti-Aircraft Brigade.
 The HQ was at Falmouth and the three Cornish batteries (201, 202 and 203) were converted to the new role.
 In place of the Birmingham battery, the unit received 165th Battery at Redruth, which had formerly been part of the Cornwall Coast Brigade (former 1st Cornwall (Duke of Cornwall's), see above).
 The regiment formed part of the Plymouth and Falmouth Defences of Southern Command.

-On 1 January 1939 the RA replaced its traditional unit designation 'Brigade' by the modern 'Regiment'.
+On 1 January 1939, the RA replaced its traditional designation of 'Brigade' by the modern 'Regiment'.
 Anti-Aircraft Command was formed in April 1939 to command all TA air defences.

 The Blitz

-By the outbreak of the World War II, 56 AA Regiment was part of 35th Anti-Aircraft Brigade in 5th Anti-Aircraft Division of AA Command.
+By the outbreak of World War II, 56 AA Regiment was part of 35th Anti-Aircraft Brigade in 5th Anti-Aircraft Division of AA Command.

 On 1 June 1940, along with other AA units equipped with the older 3-inch and newer 3.7-inch AA guns, the 56th was designated a Heavy AA Regiment.
-By then the regiment had been transferred to the command of 55th Anti-Aircraft Brigade in 8th Anti-Aircraft Division.
+By then, the regiment had been transferred to the command of 55th Anti-Aircraft Brigade in 8th Anti-Aircraft Division.
 This brigade provided air defence for the city of Plymouth and its Royal Navy Dockyard during The Blitz.

 The regiment provided the cadre for a new 381 HAA Bty formed on 14 November 1940 at 205th HAA Training Rgt, Arborfield, which later joined 120th HAA Rgt.
 It provided another cadre for 458 (Mixed) HAA Bty formed on 10 July 1941 at 207th HAA Training Rgt, Devizes, which joined 131st (Mixed) HAA Rgt. ('Mixed' units were those in which women of the Auxiliary Territorial Service (ATS) were integrated.)

-In May 1941 the regiment joined the War Office Reserve, while still remaining part of 55th AA Bde.
-This mean that it was being prepared for service overseas.
+In May 1941, the regiment joined the War Office Reserve, while still remaining part of 55th AA Bde.
+This meant that it was being prepared for service overseas.
 At the same time, 203 Battery was detached.